Munir Said Thalib: Assassination and aftermath

 In October 2007, Indra Setiawan and his deputy, Rohainil Aini, faced trial for providing Pollycarpus with fake documents to board Munir's flight from Jakarta to Singapore.
 They would have faced a possible death penalty.
 They were both convicted and imprisoned for Munir's murder, and have appealed their convictions.

 In 2007, a Jakarta court found that Garuda was negligent in refusing to perform an emergency landing, and ordered the company to pay 600 million rupiah in compensation to Munir's widow.
 When Garuda appealed this decision, the supreme court increased the compensation to an undisclosed amount.
 Garuda then failed to pay the compensation.

-In November 2014, Pollycarpus was released from prison.

-Pollycarpus died on 16 October 2020 due to COVID-19 during the COVID pandemic after being treated for 16 days.
+In November 2014, Pollycarpus was released from prison, having served nine of his sentenced fifteen years.
+He died on 16 October 2020 due to COVID-19 during the COVID pandemic after being treated for 16 days.

 State Intelligence Agency involvement in assassination

+Commemorating the eighth anniversary of the murder of Munir Said Thalib, 14 November 2012.
+Until now, it is still unclear who the real perpetrator of Munir's murder was.

 Top-level Indonesian State Intelligence Agency (BIN) officials were implicated in Munir's murder.
 The chief of police at the time, Sutanto, allegedly knew of the BIN involvement.
 A BIN deputy chairman, Muchdi Purwopranjono, was tried and acquitted for the murder in what has been internationally condemned as a "sham trial".
 Prosecutors accused Muchdi of ordering the killing out of anger over Munir's criticisms of his Kopassus leadership.
 Prior to the murder Pollycarpus made at least 26 calls to Muchdi, and a number of calls to a confidential BIN line.

 A United States diplomatic cables leak alleged that former BIN chief A. M. Hendropriyono "chaired two meetings at which Munir's assassination was planned" and that a witness at those meetings told police that "only the time and method of the murder changed from the plans he heard discussed; original plans were to kill Munir in his office."
 When Hendropriyono was first appointed to the BIN it was bitterly condemned by Munir, who was guiding an investigation into Hendropriyono's role in human rights abuses for a prosecution.

 Muchdi and Hendropriyono were both summoned for questioning by a presidential fact-finding team, but they refused to comply with the investigation.
 Recommendations by the team for Hendropriyono's prosecution were completely ignored by the police and the attorney general's office.

 In 2014, Hendropriyono admitted to journalist Allan Nairn that he bore "command responsibility" for the assassination, and he was ready to accept being put on trial.